catppuccin/palette/README.md

 ### Sass

-The usage instructions for Sass are documented [here](https://github.com/catppuccin/palette/tree/main/scss), in the `scss` folder.
+The usage instructions for Sass are documented [here](https://github.com/catppuccin/palette/tree/main/docs/Sass.md), in the `docs` folder.

 ### Affinity